MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 ---
-title: Configure Windows 10 Pro or Windows 10 Enterprise on Surface Hub 2
+title: Configure Windows 10 Pro or Enterprise on Surface Hub 2
 description: This article includes recommendations to ensure the best experience when using a personalized large screen touch and pen computer.
 keywords: Surface Hub, Windows 10, desktop, install, configuration ms.prod: surface-hub